undeMalum/portfolio/content/posts/football-competition/index.md

 # What on earth is going on?
 <font size=4>**Christmas...
 WHAT?!**</font><br>
-[X-MAS cup 2022](https://www.facebook.com/events/804473590741743/?acontext=%7B"event_action_history"%3A[%7B"surface"%3A"page"%7D]%7D) was a tournament for all young players from Lech Poznań Football Academy (LFPA) no matter the localization[^1].
-The director of LFPA, Dominik Czapczyk describes this series of events as follows:
+[X-MAS cup 2022](https://www.facebook.com/events/804473590741743/?acontext=%7B"event_action_history"%3A[%7B"surface"%3A"page"%7D]%7D) was a tournament for all young players from Lech Poznań Football Academies (LFPA) no matter where they were located[^1].
+The director of LFPA, Dominik Czapczyk, describes this series of events as follows:

 > "Annual X-MAS Cups are both a big thank-you to LFPA players for their hard work and place to simply hang out." :santa: :soccer:

 As you can see, the underlying aim was priceless; at the end of the day, what values the most is a child's smile.
 Being a Santa proved to be an excellent way of achieving this goal.
 After all, who wouldn't like to get a candy from Santa and take a couple of photos with him along with the Lech Goat?

-Nonetheless, you may "ponder" how did I find myself there?
+Nonetheless, you may "wonder" how I found myself there?

 ***
 {{< neighbouring >}}